+Standard for Canarium Nut

 1. SCOPE

-This standard applies to galip nuts, as defined in Section 2 below, which is used as a food or food ingredient.
-This standard does not apply to other galip nut products from fruit, leaves, bark or flowers, or products for medicinal purposes.
+This standard applies to canarium nuts, as defined in Section 2 below, which is used as a food or food ingredient.
+This standard does not apply to other products of the canarium nut including , leaves, bark or flowers, nor products for medicinal purposes.

 2. DESCRIPTION

+2.1 Product Definition

-Galip nut (Canarium indicum) belongs to the kingdom Plantae, phylum Magnoliophyta, class Magnoliopsida, order Sapindales, family Burseraceae, genus Canarium, and species Canarium indicum.
+Canarium nut (Canarium indicum) belongs to the kingdom Plantae, phylum Magnoliophyta, class Magnoliopsida, order Sapindales, family Burseraceae, genus Canarium, and species Canarium indicum.
 Other nuts from the Genus Canarium are not concern by this standard (The Genus Canarium includes 75 species of tropical and subtropical trees).

-Fruits are depulped to obtain nuts-in shell.
-The list of products that can be produced from this nuts-in-shell are:

-Fresh nuts-in-shell (unprocessed),

-Dried nuts-in-shell (dried),

-Unroasted kernels without testa (produced from dried nuts-in-shell),

-Roasted kernels without testa (produced from dried nuts-in-shell).

-3. ESSENTIAL COMPOSITION AND QUALITY FACTORS

-3.1 Raw materials

-The common name in the Pacific is canarium nut.
 The following list is non-exhaustive and includes examples of vernacular terms used to described canarium nut.

 In Papua New Guinea, it is known as galip nut and also referred to as lawele (New Britain) and biuei (New Ireland).

 In Solomon Islands, it is commonly known as Ngali nut (Kwara’ae language), angari (Santa Ana), ngari (Kausage/Simbo and Varisi), ngoeta (Marovo), nolepo (Garciosa Bay), nyia nyinge (Ayiwo), and other names in other parts of Solomon Islands.

 In Vanuatu, it is known as nangai in local Bislama.
 Nanae (Santo Island), nige karia (Epi Island).

+2.2 Styles:

+The product can be fresh, dried, roasted or unroasted with or without the shell.

+3. ESSENTIAL COMPOSITION AND QUALITY FACTORS

-3.2 Production and post-harvest handling
+3.1 Production and post-harvest handling

 Canarium indicum plants should be cultivated using good agricultural practices.
-Blackish purple fruits are harvested.
+Mature fruits are harvested.
 Fruits can either be picked up from the ground or harvested direct from the trees.
-Fruits that are un-ripe (green), rotten, bruised and/or damaged, or containing foreign materials such as sticks, stem, leaves, bark and root material should be rejected and not be used to produce galip nuts.
+Fruits that are un-ripe (green), rotten, bruised and/or damaged, or containing foreign materials such as sticks, stem, leaves, bark and root material should be rejected and not be used to produce canarium nuts.

-3.3 Composition

-Galip nuts as defined in Sections 2 and 3.1

-3.4 Moisture

-The products covered by this standard shall comply with Code of Hygienic Practice for Low-Moisture Foods (CXC 75-2015).
-Dried nuts-in-shell shall have a moisture content not exceeding 7 percent.

-3.5 Definition of defects
+3.2 Definition of defects

-To the extent possible, galip nuts products shall be free from objectionable matter (e.g. leaves, seed fragments, fruit skin fragments, stems, insects, etc.) and according to good manufacturing practice.
+To the extent possible, canarium nut products shall be free from objectionable matter (e.g. leaves, seed fragments, fruit skin fragments, stems, insects, etc.) and according to good manufacturing practice.

-Galip kernels shall be:
+Canariumnuts shall be:

-• of known Galip nuts varieties;
+• of known canarium nut varieties;

 • have no intentional adulteration;